Common breaches of planning control

 When an alleged breach is reported or suspected, the site will be inspected and relevant information will be sought to identify whether there is a breach.
 If a breach is identified, the person responsible will be informed of the issue and what action is required.
 Unless there is serious and immediate ongoing harm to the environment, highway safety or neighbours, the person responsible will be given an opportunity resolve the breach before commencement of formal action.

 Formal enforcement action can be a lengthy process.
 In the event that we do issue a formal notice, the person responsible is given time to comply.
 They can also appeal to the Planning Inspectorate who can suspend the action.
 If the appeal is upheld, further time is allowed for compliance.

 The team aims to keep you updated on the progress of your enquiry at key stages during the process.

-For more information, please see our adopted 'Planning Enforcement Strategy' in the downloads sidebar.
+For more information, see our adopted 'Planning Enforcement Strategy' in the downloads section.